vaspap1790/Xchange-1/README.md

 _DataBase Configuration_

 Create a database
-Run the initialisation script that is on 'db_script.sql' file on the SQl Command window of your database in phpMyAdmin
+Run the initialisation script that is on 'sql/db_script.sql' file on the SQl Command window of your database in phpMyAdmin This script will also enter some dummy data
+If you don't want dummy data you can run 'sql/db_script_no_dummy_data.sql'

 In 'xampp/htdocs/Xchange/includes/db.php file
 put your parameters for username,password, database name and